Krishna Mohan Banerjee: Early life

 Son of the Bengali Brahmin Jibon Krishna Banerjee and Sreemoti Devi, Krishna Mohan was born on 24 May 1813 at Shyampur, Kolkata, Bengal, in the house of his maternal grandfather, Ramjay Vidyabhusan, the court-pundit of Santiram Singha of Jorasanko, who was the great-grandfather of the famous Kaliprasanna Singha.

 In 1819, Krishna Mohan joined the School Society Institution (later renamed as Hare School) founded by David Hare at colootola.
 Impressed by his talents, Hare took him to his school at Pataldanga, later famous as Hare School in 1822.

 Banerjee joined the newly founded Hindu College with a scholarship.

 In 1831, Banerjee started publishing The Inquirer.
 In the same year he was excommunicated by his family for refusing to apologize for his friends' consumption of beef and beer at his house.
 This inspired him to write his play, The Persecuted: or, Dramatic Scenes Illustrative of the Present State of Hindoo Society in Calcutta, the first original English-language drama by an Indian.
 It was never performed.
-Upon its publication, it was well-received by English reviewers at the time for exposing the hypocrisies of Kolkata's Brahmin orthodoxy and for its author's use of the English language.
+Upon its publication, it was well received by English reviewers at the time for exposing the hypocrisies of Kolkata's Brahmin orthodoxy and for its author's use of the English language.

 While at college he used to attend the lectures of the Scottish Christian missionary, Alexander Duff, who had come to India in 1830.

 His father died of cholera in 1828.

 Conversion to Christianity

-On completion of his studies in 1829, Banerjee joined Pataldanga School as an assistant teacher.
-In 1832, he converted to Christianity, under the influence of Alexander Duff.
-As a result of his conversion, he lost his job in David Hare's school and his wife, Bindhyobashini Banerjee, was forced to return to her own father's house, only to join him in later life.
-Nevertheless, he later became the headmaster of Church Missionary Society School.

 When the missionary society had begun its philanthropic activities in Kolkata, Banerjee became the first Bengali priest of Christ Church where he used to preach and deliver sermons in Bengali.

 He converted his wife, his brother Kali Mohan, and Ganendra Mohan Tagore, the son of Prasanna Coomar Tagore to Christian faith.
 Subsequently, Ganendra Mohan married his daughter Kamalmani and became the first Indian to qualify as a barrister.
 He was also instrumental in the conversion of Michael Madhusudan Dutt.